The Big Reveal

 Hi!
 I'm Elizabeth McPherson.
 I was born in Cornwall, moving to London when I was twenty-four.
 I spent the best part of my life there, carving a career for myself, with a brief stint in the USA.
 Finally, moving to Dorset in 2014.

-Since I was a little girl I loved to declutter.
+As a little girl I loved to declutter.
 You should have seen me on a Saturday morning!
 I would clean my bedroom and then go about re-arranging everything – the furniture, my posters (mostly of David Cassidy) and all my clothing, lining it up perfectly.
 And don’t get me started about lists!
 It’s funny how your ‘winning formula’ for life defines who you laterally become.
 With these organisational skills it was a good fit for me to eventually become a Personal Assistant to help high-flying business people organise their lives.

 In 2002, my partner at the time, and I, set up a distribution company to look after a high-end skincare brand.
 We ran the business from 2002 to 2013.
 It was a delight and privilege to represent such an amazing brand and to work hand-in-hand with L'Oréal for over six years.
 During this time, I extended my skills and learned how to run a business and the marketing of the products at trade fairs.
 I also learned makeup skills whilst working with a makeup artist in Selfridges and was trained in make up also.